 - Non-Diplomatic Home Based Staff (Administrative Technical Staff) are not allowed to replace their cars.
 They may however sell their cars at the end of their tour of duty.

 - Deeds of sale executed by the parties, in triplicate

 - Certificate of payment of taxes and duties paid on the vehicle, in triplicate

 - Copies of Vehicle Registration Card (Blue Card) and Insurance Policy

 Diplomatic missions are granted exemption from the payment of parking fees for two of their motor vehicles subject to the availability of such parking slot(s) near the office/missions.
-Diplomatic missions should inform the Protocol and Consular Department, Ministry of Foreign Affairs and Trade, which of their vehicles are to be exempted so that the requisite stickers may be issued.
+Diplomatic missions should inform the Protocol and Consular Department, Ministry of Foreign Affairs, which of their vehicles are to be exempted so that the requisite stickers may be issued.

 Telephone and Telegraph Rates

 Missions and diplomatic officers are not exempted from installation/rental fees and call charges.
 Deposit rates are exempted.